19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (ii) which directly benefit a person who belongs in a country other than Singapore,

-relating to the co-location in Singapore of computer server equipment belonging to the person referred to in sub-paragraph (i) or (ii).
+relating to the co-location in Singapore of computer server equipment belonging to the person referred to in sub-paragraph (i) or (ii);or

 [38/2005 wef 01/01/2006]

 [28/2007 wef 01/07/2007]

+(t) prescribed services in connection with the provision of an electronic system relating to the import of goods into or the export of goods out of Singapore.

+[38/2005 wef 01/01/2006]

+[28/2007 wef 01/07/2007]

+[33/2008 wef 01/01/2009]

 [25/96; 31/2000; 43/2002; 19/2003; 50/2004]